Chen-XueWen/TinyXRA/README.md

 ```bash
 python get_sp500.py
 ```
-2. Get the 10k filings for the s&p500 companies
+2. Get the 10k filings for the s&p500 companies.
+Make sure to wait for all the download to be completed first, before running the organize script.
 ```bash
 python get_10k.py
 ```